pullitall/Notepadpp-light-dark-switch-and-automatic-switch-based-on-location/README.md

 ### Using the installer script

 1. Download the latest `dark_mode_C.zip` from the Releases page.
-2. Extract the content of zip anywhere onto your machine (desktop)
+2. Extract the content of zip anywhere onto your machine (Desktop)
 3. Right-click `install_plugin.bat` → **Run as Administrator** (required if Notepad++ lives under `Program Files`).
 4. Choose **Install / Update Plugin**.